RedisGraph/RedisGraph/docs/result_structure.md

 #### Arrays
 When array values are specified in a RETURN clause, the representation in the response is the array string representation.
 This is done solely for better readability of the response.
-The string representation of an array which contains graph entities, will print only their id.
-A node string representation is round braces around its id, and edge string representation is brackets around the edge is.
+The string representation of an array which contains graph entities, will print only their ID.
+A node string representation is round braces around its ID, and edge string representation is brackets around the edge ID.

 #### Paths
 Returned path value is the string representation of an array with the path's nodes and edges, interleaved.